Time Off

 Vacation

 Non-exempt US-based employees accrue 20 vacation days per calendar year to relax and recharge.
-Accrued Vacation will be logged in Workday.
-If a Company-wide Away Day falls within a period that a non-exempt employee is using accrued paid vacation, the Away Day does not count as a paid vacation day.
+Accrued Vacation requests must be submitted in Workday in advance for manager approval.
+If a Company-wide Away Day falls within a period that a non-exempt employee is using accrued paid vacation, the Away Day does not count against the vacation balance.

 Flexible Time Off (exempt employees)